Skip to content

 Dataset sample image

-• This image presents an example of image object segmentation, featuring annotated bounding boxes with masks outlining identified objects.
-The dataset includes a diverse array of images taken in different locations, environments, and densities, making it a comprehensive resource for developing models designed for this particular task.
+• This image demonstrates instance segmentation, featuring annotated bounding boxes with masks outlining identified cracks.
+The dataset includes images from different locations and environments, making it a comprehensive resource for developing robust models for this task.
+Techniques like data augmentation can further enhance dataset diversity.
+Learn more about instance segmentation and tracking in our guide.

-• The example underscores the diversity and complexity found in the Crack segmentation dataset, emphasizing the crucial role of high-quality data in computer vision tasks.
+• The example highlights the diversity within the Crack Segmentation dataset, emphasizing the importance of high-quality data for training effective computer vision models.

 Citations and Acknowledgments